EiichiroIto/RetroGameEngine/README.md

 Have fun!

 ## Limitations
-- Only compatible with Pharo 8.
 - Sound and music functions are not supported.

 ## ToDo
 - Support for Windows and Mac.
-- Support for Pharo 10.
 - Support for sound and music.